sebolbcde/bcde8/_posts/2014-07-21-call-for-papers.markdown

 #### Keynote Speakers

-We are very happy to have two distinguished speakers delivering the the keynote lectures:
+We are very happy to have two distinguished speakers delivering the keynote lectures:

 * Sara Farley (CEO, Global Knowledge Initiative)
 * Carlos Vegh (Chief Economist for Latin America, World Bank)